swift-extras/swift-extras-uuid/README.md

   ]
 ```

 Import the library and use it.
-In case you import Foundation in the same file, this package's UUID is prefixed with an X to avoid naming conflicts.
+This package's UUID is prefixed with an X to avoid naming conflicts in cases where you import Foundation in the same file.

 ```swift
 import ExtrasUUID